Nothing on this earth is standing still. It’s either growing or it’s dying. No matter if it’s a tree or a human being.

-Although I have never forgotten that incredible experience with a tree all those years ago, Lessons From A Tree – Part 1, it wasn’t till relatively recently that I started to consciously learn more from trees again.
+Although I have never forgotten that incredible experience with a tree all those years ago that I described in Lessons From A Tree – Part 1, it wasn’t till relatively recently that I started to consciously learn more from trees again.

 For some reason shortly after I became ill with ME/CFS I felt drawn to trees.
-I used to sit and look out of my window at the trees growing in my neighbour’s garden and those in the little woods nearby.
+I used to sit and look out of my window at the trees growing in my neighbour’s garden and those in the little wood nearby.
 I found myself wondering what it would be like, to be like a tree.
-It made perfect sense to me, but I now know that this sounded strange to others, in fact a little mad to some, but let me explain.
+It made perfect sense to me, but experience has shown me I need to explain.

-Being on the West Coast of Scotland and by the sea I watched these trees living through some pretty wild weather conditions and it occurred to me that through it all they just carried on being a tree.
-They didn’t moan or complain or try to be something else or be somewhere else, they just carried on being the tree that they were.
+Being on the West Coast of Scotland and by the sea I have watched trees living through some pretty wild weather conditions.
+It occurred to me that through it all they just carried on being a tree.
+They didn’t moan or complain or try to be something else or be somewhere else, they simply stood in their treeless and continued being the tree they were.

-The little birch that had self-seeded in my garden wasn’t looking around and wishing it could be like the full grown birch it came from or like the beech trees next door it was just getting on with being what it is, a birch.
+The little birch that had self-seeded in my garden is not looking around and wishing it could be like the full grown birch it came from, or like the beech trees next door.
+It just gets on with being what it is, a birch.

-All around trees are being the trees they are oak, hazel, elm, sycamore, birch or beech.
-They came from a seed that had all they would become already in it and that is what they are doing, they are becoming the mighty tree they can be.
+All around trees are being the trees .
+Oak, hazel, elm, sycamore, birch or beech they all came from a seed.
+That seed had all they would become already in it.
+They are fulfilling all that promise and becoming the mighty tree they have the potential to be.